LvNA-system/labeled-RISC-V/fpga/README.md

 2. `emulator/build/test/emu.log` is the output of emulator, including `printf()` and `assert()` in scala code
 3. `emulator/build/test/serial@6000?000` is the output of the ?th UART.
 Use `tail -f serial@60000000` to observe the output.

 It may cost about one hour (it depends on the performance of your host) to boot linux in emulator.
-After `stream` exits, kernel will display a panic message, since `stream` is the first process (`init`) from the view of kernel.
-This is expected, since we use a minimal rootfs, and it can be considered as running emulator successfully.
+After `stream` exits, it can be considered as running emulator successfully.

 ### Run with FPGA